ocplatest/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 1. Is the proposed solution fully certified by SAP?

 1. Does the proposal meet Contoso business continuity requirements?
-What if there’s outage on VM or storage?
+What if there's outage on VM or storage?
 How can we restore from backup?
 How can we failover the landscape in case of an outage?

-1. There’re legacy systems on-prem that need to interact with S/4HANA in cloud.
+1. There're legacy on-prem systems that need to interact with S/4HANA in cloud.
 How can we minimize performance impact in cross-premises scenarios?

 1. Can we change the size of the environment if sizing requirements change in future?